microsoft/ContactCenterMessagingSDK-ios/README.md

 * **Show message preview in notification**: If enabled, will display the Customer Service Representative's message inside the notification.
 If disabled, will always show the default notification message.
 * **Show notification title**: If enabled, will display a customizeable title for every notification.

+## Accessibility
+Frequently asked questions about accessibility are configured under the page AccessibilityiOS.md [AccessibilityiOS.md]

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a